nurawat/csgo_config/README.md

 # csgo_config

-This is my config file for cs
+This is my config file for cs go